Barbra Streisand: Legacy

 Streisand is regarded as the "Queen of the Divas" by various media outlets.
-The New York Times called her among the three of Americas Most Beloved Divas (alongside Dolly Parton and Patti Labelle).
+The New York Times called her among the three of America's Most Beloved Divas (alongside Dolly Parton and Patti Labelle).
 Vulture honored her enduring legacy saying her works influence "extends to Céline Dion, the 1980s output of Lionel Richie and Luther Vandross, and the more maudlin ballads of Mariah Carey, Adele, and Whitney Houston."
-Forbes hailed Streisand as the reigning "Queen of the Charts" for her unmistakable longevity on the Billboard charts.
-Los Angeles Times also hailed her as the 'most influential female vocalist' and 'the most revolutionary of performers' for being responsible for changing the rules for female performers to come.
+In 2022, Forbes hailed Streisand as the "Queen of the Charts" for her longevity on the Billboard charts, and she was ranked at number 88 on Billboard's 2025 "Top 100 Women Artists of the 21st Century" list.
+The Los Angeles Times also hailed her as the "most influential female vocalist" and the "most revolutionary of performers" for being responsible for changing the rules for female performers to come.
 CNN listed her as one of the most romantic singers of the 20th century.
+In 2023, Rolling Stone ranked Streisand at number 147 on its list of the 200 Greatest Singers of All Time.
+In 1997, New York magazine acknowledged her fashion sense saying "she embarked on a surreal, chameleonic, personal fashion quest" that single-handedly began the retro revolution in the 1960s.